Low-Compute Watermark Removal via Dual-Domain Natural Projection: Experimental Setup

-{\bf Evaluation Metrics.} We evaluate along two primary axes.
-For {\em watermark weakening}, we report detector $p$-values (e.g., for \textsc{Tree-Ring}), where lower values indicate stronger suppression of watermark evidence (values above $0.01$ correspond to successful detection).
-For {\em perceptual and semantic fidelity}, we compute PSNR, SSIM \citep{1284395}, and LPIPS \citep{zhang2018unreasonable} between attacked and original images, alongside CLIP similarity \citep{radford2021learning} to capture semantic alignment.
-To mitigate sensitivity to color shifts, we additionally report luminance-only variants, SSIM$_{\text{lum}}$ and CLIP$_{\text{lum}}$, which isolate structural and semantic preservation in the luminance channel in YCrCb space. {\bf Implementation Details.} \textsc{D\textsuperscript{2}RA} is instantiated is an inference only three-stage pipeline.
-First, we train an 8$\times$8 blockwise DCT is applied to the input image, and a frequency-domain UNet on mix of MS-COCO and reconstructs spectral regularities from synthetic noisy inputs using an $\ell_1$ loss (c.f. \S~\ref{sec:approach}).
-During training, we sample structured noise with standard deviations in $\{0.1,0.2,0.3,0.4,0.5,0.6\}$ and frequency bands $[0,5]$, $[5,10]$, and $[10,15]$ (DCT index ranges) to encourage robustness across low-, mid-, and high-frequency components.
-Second, the reconstructed image is refined using Stable Diffusion v2 \texttt{img2img}~\citep{rombach2022high}, applied in a single pass with frozen weights to restore semantic coherence.
-Finally, channel-wise mean-variance matching is applied to align tone and color statistics with the original watermarked image.
-All models are trained offline on clean data, and inference is training-free, single-shot, and independent of the generator or watermarking architecture (i.e., model-agnostic).
+{\bf Evaluation Metrics.} We evaluate along two axes: 1.
+For {\em watermark weakening}, we report detector $p$-values (e.g., for \textsc{Tree-Ring}), where lower values indicate stronger suppression of watermark evidence (values above $0.01$ correspond to successful detection); and 2.
+For {\em perceptual and semantic fidelity}, we compute PSNR, SSIM~\citep{1284395}, and LPIPS~\citep{zhang2018unreasonable} between attacked and original images, alongside CLIP similarity~\citep{radford2021learning} to capture semantic alignment.
+To mitigate sensitivity to color shifts, we additionally report luminance-only variants, SSIM$_{\text{lum}}$ and CLIP$_{\text{lum}}$, which isolate structural and semantic preservation in the luminance channel in YCrCb space. {\bf Implementation Details.} \textsc{DAWN} is instantiated is an inference only three-stage pipeline.
+First, 8$\times$8 blockwise DCT is applied to the input image, and we train a frequency-domain UNet on mix of MS-COCO and reconstructs spectral regularities from synthetic noisy inputs using an $\ell_1$ loss (c.f. \S~\ref{sec:approach}).
+During training, we sample structured noise with standard deviations in $\{0.1,0.2,0.3,0.4,0.5,0.6\}$ and frequency bands $(0,5)$, $(5,10)$, and $(10,15)$ (DCT index ranges) to encourage robustness across low-, mid-, and high-frequency components.
+Second, the reconstructed image is refined using Stable Diffusion v2 \texttt{img2img}~\citep{rombach2022high}, with frozen weights to restore semantic coherence with about 50 diffusion steps.
+Finally, channel-wise mean–variance matching is applied to align tone and color statistics with the original watermarked image.
+All learnable components are trained offline on clean data; during watermark removal, the attack itself is training-free, single-shot, and independent of the underlying generator.

+\textbf{Perceptual Alignment Strategies.} \textsc{DAWN} incorporates a lightweight perceptual alignment step (Step~3 in the pipeline) to correct the mild tone and color shifts introduced by aggressive watermark suppression in Steps~1–2.
+By default, this alignment is implemented using \emph{channel-wise mean–variance matching}, which ensures global visual consistency while remaining decoupled from watermark removal.
+Beyond this default choice, we further study two alternative alignment variants to assess whether different perceptual adjustments change attack behavior:

+\emph{(i) Mean–variance matching (default DAWN).} The built-in alignment module that normalizes each color channel of the attacked output to match the mean and variance of the original watermarked input.